pushdev-code/css-tutorial/6-flexbox/index.md

 ## Exercise

 1. Use the `index.html` and the `assets` folder insise `6-flexbox` folder.
+2. Create the `styles.css` file.
-2. Build a layout using flexbox.
+3. Build a layout using flexbox.
-3. Play with the different properties.
+4. Play with the different properties.
-4. Now you can use flexbox in your html-form.
+5. Now you can use flexbox in your html-form.

 * Create a new branch called /feature/css-flexbox-yourname